SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 This encourages a very self-centered, and even fearful mentality.
 People are more concerned with how others can help them be less of a bottleneck, rather than how they themselves can help others be less of a bottleneck for the sake of overall team throughput.

-They might also be afraid to ask for help, possibly because they fear their competency will be questioned (and that's assuming they would be able to get help _in the first place_).
-They may feel that asking for help is a sign of weakness.
+They might also be afraid to ask for help, possibly because they fear their competency will be questioned, or that asking is a sign of weakness.
+Or they may just feel like they wouldn't get help if they did ask.

 There's no more team-oriented mentality in such a system.
 Nobody wants to ask "how can I help you" because that would slow them down and possibly make them look like the bottleneck.
 Nobody wants to be _asked_ this question either, because it might make them feel like they're a constraint.
 This is partly why programmers want to avoid the responsibility of testing like it's the plague.
-If QA has to do the testing, it buys them time to crank out more changes for tickets that they can "throw over the wall" to QA.
+If QA has to perform and write the tests, it buys them time to crank out more changes for tickets that they can "throw over the wall" to QA.

-It's not like the programmer has it out for QA.
+It's not like the programmers have it out for QA.
 They just have to lookout for themselves first.

 They might be thinking that QA will be fine, so long as they finish checking all the tickets before the end of the sprint (even though [that math doesn't quite work out](#math) when you look at it).

-But this encourages the siloing of responsibilities, which, in turn, builds walls between programmers and testers, making testers into outsiders.
+But this mentality encourages the siloing of responsibilities, which, in turn, builds walls between programmers and testers, making testers into outsiders.
 Even if all members of the team get along well, it becomes, on some level, two teams within one, where the testers are (usually) vastly outnumbered by the programmers.

 # Fear from QA

 I think Lisa Crispin and Janet Gregory nailed it in their book _Agile Testing_.
 They said most of it boils down to _fear_.
 They explained (among other things) that testers might not know what else there is to do, and even if they do, that they might be afraid they don't have the skills to cut it.

 If all they've ever known is checking criteria from tickets, there can be a sense of security in that.
 It has a very clear line where they can say "ok, I did my job.
 I'm done."
 If they get that work done, then they have nothing to fear regarding job security.
 It may not be _fulfilling_ work for them, but it _will_ at least pay the bills.

 This fear is entirely understandable, and shouldn't be ignored.
 It will take a culture change to make them feel like their job security isn't under constant threat.

 But the only thing that should really matter in Agile is whether or not the _team as a whole_ is delivering, and, on an individual level, whether or not a person is adding value to the team, regardless of what they're doing to add that value.

 In Agile, the roles are flexible.
-If there's work to be done, anyone on the team can do it.
+If there's work to be done, anyone on the team can do it, and if one person actually can't, then it's a great opportunity for pairing.

 # What QA _would_ do all day